 Ellen: That was the name my parents had chosen for me in case I had been physically born as a girl.

-Monika: Was your family surprised by your transition?
+Monika: Was your family surprised when you came out to them?

 Ellen: Well, when I shared my story with my parents, they started to view many things from my childhood in a different light.
 Many puzzle pieces fell into place for them.
 However, they hadn't thought of it themselves; I believe they were simply too close to me to see it.
 And I am also partly to blame for this because I never told them anything and always secretly dressed up as a girl.
 I kept that hidden skillfully.